jackykc/comp5/README.md

 * State Machine
 ![alt text](https://raw.githubusercontent.com/jackykc/comp3/master/comp3sm.png)

 The state machine for competition four is as shown in the above.
-For competition five, although the states for tasks one, two, and three exists in the state machine, we never get into those states.
+For competition five, although the states for 'TASK1', 'TASK2', and 'TASK3' exists in the state machine, we never get into those states.
 Competition five only enter the states 'GO', 'STOP', and 'TASK4'

 ## Competition Four
 ```